 The PhD Fellowship Program provides a financial assistance package to a limited number of outstanding doctoral students.
 The package consists of three components: a tuition scholarship award, individual Boston University medical insurance coverage, and stipends of research and teaching activities.

-The stipend for research and teaching activities is $27,000 per academic year in Years 1 through 4.
-No funding is guaranteed beyond year 4.
+The stipend for research and teaching activities is $30,000 per academic year in Years 1 through 4.
 Please refer to the PhD Program Fellowship Guidelines for additional information.

 Students are expected to serve as research and/or teaching assistants each year as part of the fellowship.
 In the third and fourth year they will be required to teach one course per year.
 More information on our fellowship programs can be obtained from the Office of Graduate Admission.